FastFinTech/.github/profile/README.md

     Build scalable distributed applications with [Microsoft Orleans](https://learn.microsoft.com/en-us/dotnet/orleans/ "Orleans home page")

-  Continuous integration / deployment with Github actions and Azure pipelines.
+    CI/CD and IAC with cloud-based actions, pipelines and infrastructure.

     Container and container orchestration technology such as Docker and Kubernetes.

+    Write and test efficient high-speed code for your application hot-paths.

 - **Data feeds**